Daamien2/Damien_D_Data-analysis-portfolio/README.md

 ## About <img src="Pictograms/GB.png" alt="GB" style="height: 15px; width: auto;"/>

 Welcome, my name is Damien Delonglée.
-This data portfolio presents a series of data visualisation and analysis projects using Tableau, Python and SQL, illustrating skills in data extraction, cleansing and processing.
-Each project demonstrates the use of different techniques to manipulate complex datasets and extract actionable insights.
+This data portfolio showcases a series of data analysis and visualization projects created using Tableau, Python, and SQL, highlighting skills in data extraction, cleaning, and processing.
+Each project demonstrates the use of various techniques to handle complex datasets and extract actionable insights.

 You can also find my CV in [PDF](https://github.com/Daamien2/Damien_D_Data-analysis-portfolio/blob/main/CV/CV_Damien_Delonglee_UK.pdf)